AgustinCB/study/os/ostep/chap27/solutions.md

 8. Now look at a slightly modified version of the code, which is found in main-signal-cv.c.
 This version uses a condition variable to do the signaling (and associated lock).
 Why is this code preferred to the previous version?
 Is it correctness, or performance, or both?

 `main-signal-cv` is strictly better.
 There are performance reasons: We don't waste cpu cycles (THEY DON'T GROW IN TREES, PEOPLE).
 Also because of correctness.
 And it makes helgrind happy.

+9. Once again run helgrind on main-signal-cv.
+Does it report any errors?

+Nop, helgrind is happy as a clown with `main-signal-cv`.